Thinking About Architecture?

 An architect may participate in various design activities: from houses to public buildings and urban designs.
 Depending on an architect’s interests, he/she may focus on topics such as historical buildings, community development, or building construction.
 Visiting an architect’s office will introduce you to some daily activities.

 A potential architect is someone who enjoys designing and is interested in buildings and cities.
 Architecture combines fine arts, humanities, and technologies, so well-rounded students with creative ability and a good academic record are prime candidates.
 To develop a well-rounded academic foundation in high school, consider taking courses in three general areas: art/music, mathematics/science (including Grade 12 math), and history/literature.

 After finishing high school, an architecture student completes six years of university.
 Some architecture schools admit students directly from high school into a six-year program that includes both non-architectural studies (for academic breadth) and architectural studies (for academic and professional depth).
 Dalhousie's four-year professional architecture program (BEDS + MArch) is preceded by two years of non-architectural studies.
 For those first two years at university, we recommend that you choose a subject area in which you’re liable to do well, so that you develop a strong undergraduate foundation.
 Depending on your interests and academic strengths, this may be liberal arts, science, fine arts, engineering, computer science, etc. After two years you can choose to continue in that subject area or proceed into architecture.

 For additional information about architecture, high school preparation, university programs, and architectural practice, visit Association of Collegiate Schools of Architecture and Royal Architectural Institute of Canada.
-The Canadian Architectural Certification Board provides links to the eleven accredited programs of architecture in Canada.
+The Canadian Architectural Certification Board provides links to the twelve accredited programs of architecture in Canada.